-Cohabitation: what are your property rights when engaged?
+Cohabitation: what are your property rights before marriage?

 Do you know 6 out of 10 couples who live together think they have the same rights and protection as married couples if they split up?
 The truth is, you don’t.